Turok: Dinosaur Hunter: Reception

 The PC port was not as well received.
 Colin Williamson commented in PC Gamer that the game's popularity on the Nintendo 64 could in part be attributed to the shortage of games for the system at the time.
 Like Next Generation, he said that while the graphics are impressive, the limited textures and constant fog make the game disorienting, and first-person platform jumping does not work.
 He added that the game's problems are compounded on PC because the conversion failed to add on features that PC gamers take for granted, such as a multiplayer mode and ability to save at any point.
 GameSpots Tim Soete likewise criticized the PC version's retention of the problems and checkpoint-based save system of the Nintendo 64 version, though he had an overall positive reaction to the game, calling it "a technically arresting adventure."
 Steve Bauman of Computer Games Magazine reviewed the PC version and said that while it was an excellent port, the game itself was inferior to other shooters such as Quake.

 Worldwide sales of Turok: Dinosaur Hunter surpassed $60 million in late June 1997, and accounted for 45% of Acclaim's revenues in the fiscal quarter in which the game was released.
 The game also held the top spot for video game rentals for seven weeks consecutively.
 Acclaim re-issued the game for the 1997 holiday season due to its sales potential for the increased console player base.
 Turok was later named a Nintendo "Player's Choice" title in 1998—the only third-party Nintendo 64 game to be featured at the time—and ultimately sold about 1.5 million units.
 The game generated $200 million in revenue worldwide by 1998.
 At the Academy of Interactive Arts & Sciences' inaugural Interactive Achievement Awards (now known as the D.I.C.E.
 Awards), Turok was nominated for "Interactive Title of the Year", "Console Game of the Year", and "Console Action Game of the Year".

 NGC Magazine wrote that Turok changed perceptions of a Nintendo console: "On a machine from a company that had long specialised in primary colours and family fun, the last thing anyone anticipated was the kind of cutting-edge first-person shooter that was previously the sole preserve of expensive gaming PCs."
 Not only did Turok change this, but it established a "system-selling franchise" that persisted even after the N64 was replaced.
-In addition to Turok, the Turok franchise includes five other games: Turok 2: Seeds of Evil (1998), Turok: Rage Wars (1999), Turok 3: Shadow of Oblivion (2000), Turok: Evolution (2002), and Turok (2008).
+In a retrospective, John Linneman of Digital Foundry considered Turok ahead of its time for its seamless world and graphical innovations.
+Justin Joy of ComicBook.com credited Turok with being "the shooter that proved consoles could compete with PC", with its "open levels, verticality, platforming, and fluid controls that made the game feel faster than anything on home consoles, even 007: Goldeneye."